b4rtaz/html2llm/README.md

 This project is released under the MIT license.

-The used part of the Omni Parser is released under the [Creative Commons Attribution 4.0 International license](https://github.com/microsoft/OmniParser/blob/master/LICENSE).
+The used part of the OmniParser is released under the [Creative Commons Attribution 4.0 International license](https://github.com/microsoft/OmniParser/blob/master/LICENSE).